I can't remember if Mrs. Kahwaty taught my English class in the 10th or 11th grade.

 I know I had Mr. Engsberg senior year.
 You should have heard him recite Polonius's famous speech to Hamlet, the one with "neither a borrower nor a lender be," and "to thine own self be true."
 It was hilarious.
 Either Shakespeare or Mr. Engsberg was a very funny man.

 And I also had Mr. Rieck one year.
 I think it was Mr. Rieck in 10th grade, Miss Kahwaty in 11th.

-So let's say it was the 11th grade.
+Yes, that's right.
 It only matters because I want to put a year on this.

-Our assignment from Miss Kahwaty (who was something of a dish, by the way) was to memorize a poem, then recite the poem to the class.
+Our assignment from Mrs. Kahwaty (who was something of a dish, by the way) was to memorize a poem, then recite the poem to the class.
 But we couldn't just recite it, we had to make a theatrical presentation out of it.
 Having recently read Jude the Obscure ("Done because we are too menny" still sends a shiver down my spine), I knew Thomas Hardy wrote poetry, and went looking for something of his I could act out.

 I read as few poems as I could before settling on The Man He Killed, a poem about World War I.

 So: what I obviously needed to do was make some effort to suggest, while reciting the poem, that I was a soldier.